cristan2/imgsorter/README.md

 Note that if this is enabled, partially supported files which don't have a (readable) EXIF device information will be placed in a default folder named "Unknown".
 This also affects files in date directories which contain a mix of supported and partially supported files - previously, the partially supported files would be placed directly in the root of the date folder, while now an "Unknown" folder will be created for them.

+### Some date folders contain a single device folder even if the dry run status said "2 devices"
+Related to the above question - see second scenario.
+The devices count in dry runs (e.g. `[2017.03.12] (2 devices, 5 files, 26.11 MB)`) also counts a "device" for files without any EXIF data.
+These files will normally be placed in the root of the date folder, so no actual device folders are created for them.
+Only the files with the required EXIF data will have device folders created for them.

 ### The width of the output is too big
 The width of the printed messages for dry runs is based on the maximum length of the source paths to align everything prettily.
 If the printed messages are too big for your window, you can disable